ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment/index.md

 #### Register the virtual machine in the environment

-The last step is to register the newly created virtual machine in our Azure Pipelines environment.
+The last step in this stage is to register the newly created virtual machine in our Azure Pipelines environment.
 You might think _"Don't we need to create the Azure Pipelines environment first?"_.
 The answer is no. If you use a deployment job in a YAML pipeline and bind it to a non-existing environment Azure DevOps will create the environment for you.

 To manually register a virtual machine in an environment, you would go to the environment in Azure DevOps, choose to add a new Virtual Machine resource, copy a PowerShell script (see image below) and execute the script on the virtual machine.